Automattic/jetpack/readme.txt

 * Fixed bug when by not running sem_remove after sem_release.
 See https://github.com/Automattic/wp-super-cache/issues/85
 * Fixed a PHP error impacting PHP 7.1.
 * Fixed a bug where we cached PUT and DELETE requests.
 We're treating them like POST requests now.
+* Updated the settings page, moving things around. [#173](https://github.com/Automattic/wp-super-cache/pull/173)
+* Make file locking less attractive on the settings page and fixed the WPSC_DISABLE_LOCKING constant so it really disables file locking even if the user has enabled it already.
+* Added a WPSC_REMOVE_SEMAPHORE constant that must be defined if sem_remove() is to be used as it may cause problems.  [#174](https://github.com/Automattic/wp-super-cache/pull/174)

 = 1.4.8 =
 * Removed malware URL in a code comment. (harmless to operation of plugin but gets flagged by A/V software)